juanfp900/Automated-ForexTradingAlgorithms/README.md

 # The Algorithm can be ran locally or using Amazon Web Service EC2 instance.
 (AWS)

-To run on AWS you must create AWS account and navigate to the AWS EC2 portal.
+To run on AWS you must create AWS account and navigate to the AWS EC2 portal:
        1. Navigate to EC2 dashboard
        2. Select Create New Instance.
        3. Select Amazon Linux 2 AMI (HVM), SSD Volume Type (Free tier)